Getting Started

 Uploading PAROL6 control board code

-This code is not the testing code.
-This code will be able to communicate with commander software.
-You will need to have working commander software to use this code or build your own API.
+You will need working commander software to use the main code, or you can build your own API.

 PAROL6 control board